 Bare patches that result from pet damage, fungal disease or other causes are usually fairly easy to repair by loosening the soil with a rake and then sprinkling grass seed over the area and keeping it moist until the seeds germinate and grow.
 Make sure, however, that you have first corrected whatever problem was creating the bare spots.
 If the problem is poor soil, for example, then mixing in some organic amendments before seeding may be a good idea.
 Disease or pest issues should be addressed before you reseed the patches.
 Avoid mowing these areas until the grass has grown to at least 3 inches.

 Lawn Repair for a Bumpy, Uneven Lawn

-A lawn that is uneven and bumpy underfoot can be remedied by spreading a topdressing of good topsoil, raking it smooth and then rolling the entire lawn with a weighted roller, which you can rent at a home improvement center.
+A lawn that is uneven and bumpy underfoot can be remedied by spreading a topdressing of good topsoil and raking it smooth, a process that you may need to repeat several times as the topsoil sinks after rain events.
+Avoid rolling the entire lawn with a weighted roller, because this causes another problem of compacted soil on which turfgrass and other plants may struggle to prosper.
 If the bumpiness is merely felt underfoot and is not really visible to the eye, you may not have a problem at all.